 What can we make of the data from Dennis and the current housing market?

 As you can see from the numbers Dennis has on the housing market, things are much better than they were before the last crash.
 Lending guidelines are much tougher no matter what you hear.
 I see posts on Facebook all the time about how people can get low-money-down loans now, and that means the housing crash is coming.
 Low-money-down loans have been available for decades, and that is not what caused the housing crash.
 Really bad loans to people who should not buy houses is what caused the housing crisis.
 Those loans do not exist anymore, as you can see by the data Dennis provided.
 Yes, it is possible to get a loan with less than a 600 credit score, but very few people are actually getting those loans.
 When you look at the housing market, you need to look at the real numbers of how many houses are being built, what kind of loans people are getting, and how much house people can afford.
 Houses are not being built like they were before.
 The loans people are getting are much higher quality, and the market is much more stable than it was before.

 When will there be another housing market drop?

 The housing market will not grow forever, but it is hard to say when things will change.
 As Dennis said, real estate trends are very different in various parts of the country.
 Some parts of the country may see increasing prices for a few more years, while others may see a drop right away.
-I agree with Dennis that a housing crash like we saw in the mid 2000s is not coming anytime soon.
+I agree with Dennis that a housing crash like we saw in the mid-2000s is not coming anytime soon.
 I could see prices steadying out due to the affordability problems in some areas, especially if interest rates rise.
-Those two factors will not cause a crash when so few homes are being build and the quality of new loans is so high.
+Those two factors will not cause a crash when so few homes are being built and the quality of new loans is so high.